Abdallah Candies

-Abdallah Candies is a fifth-generation, family-owned chocolatier and confectionery in Apple Valley, Minnesota.
+Abdallah Candies is a fifth-generation, family-owned chocolatier and confectionery in Apple Valley, Minnesota, United States.
 It was established as the Calhoun Candy Depot in Minneapolis in 1909 by Lebanese immigrant Albert Abdallah and his wife of Swedish descent, Helen Trovall.
 The company was renamed Abdallah Candy Company in 1916.

 History

 In the early years, Albert made candy in a copper kettle over an open flame, working from recipes purchased from a local salesman.
 His recipes for caramels, toffee, truffles and assorted chocolates are still used by the company today.

 In the 1930s, in addition to candy and ice cream, the store featured a 200-seat restaurant.
 In February 1935, Abdallah's was forced into bankruptcy and closed due to the Great Depression.
 After two years, Albert paid back his creditors and opened a smaller store a few blocks from the original, focusing on candy and ice cream.

 In 1951, Abdallah's opened a new factory on 38th Street and Cedar Ave in Minneapolis.
 With this expansion, Abdallah's began to focus on wholesale sales.
 Albert retired from the business in 1961, turning over the business to his son-in-law, Glenn Oletzke, who was married to Albert's daughter Marie.
 In 1964, a fire caused by a gasoline truck explosion outside the factory forced them to rebuild.

 In 1966, Abdallah Candies opened a new facility with a gift store in Burnsville.
 Marie and her daughter, Vicke (Oletzke) Hegedus, operated the gift store.
 Glenn retired in 1974, leaving the business to his son, James, and Vicke's husband, Stephen Hegedus.
 The wholesale business began to expand, first regionally, then nationwide.
 In 1987, James retired and Stephen's son, Steven Hegedus, joined the company.
 Steven became president in 2002.

 After expanding sales nationwide, the company needed additional space and established its headquarters in Burnsville in 1998.
-In 2017, the company expanded further and moved production to Apple Valley.
+In 2016, the company expanded further and moved production to Apple Valley.
 As of 2021, Abdallah Candies operates exclusively in Apple Valley.

 The company celebrated its 100th anniversary in 2010, after which Stephen and Vicke retired.